 Setting Default Description Printer Min/Max (sec) 120/480 This timer determines how often to calculate the location of printers.
 Taken with the data samples the calculation acts as follows: After the minimum timer (default is 120 seconds), check to see if the number of data samples received from all APs that hear this client are greater than or equal to the number of samples setting for legacy laptop devices (default of 3 data samples).
 If so (Yes to question above), then recalculate the client device's location based on the samples received.
-If not (No to the question above), then wait until the number of samples is never met, wait until the maximum timer (default is 480 seconds) and then recalculate.
+If not (No to the question above), then wait until the number of sample setting is met before recalculating.
+If the number of samples is never met, wait until the maximum timer (default is 480 seconds) and then recalculate.
 Printer Number of Samples 3 See definition above.
 Rogue Min/Max (sec) 500/2000 This timer determines how often to calculate the location of rogues.
 Taken with the data samples the calculation acts as follows: After the minimum timer (default is 500 seconds), check to see if the number of data samples received from all APs that hear this client are greater than or equal to the number of samples setting for legacy laptop devices (default of 3 data samples).
 If so (Yes to question above), then recalculate the client device's location based on the samples received.
-If not (No to the question above), then wait until the number of samples is never met, wait until the maximum timer (default is 2000 seconds) and then recalculate.
+If not (No to the question above), then wait until the number of sample setting is met before recalculating.
+If the number of samples is never met, wait until the maximum timer (default is 2000 seconds) and then recalculate.
 Rogue Number of Samples 3 See definition above.
 Default Min/Max (sec) 90/360 This timer determines how often to calculate the locations of clients Default Number of Samples 3 This quantity indicates how many samples are taken to calculate the location and place the client on the floor plan.
 The default is 3 samples.